• What We Do

 Klement

-I think we both feel the same unease, because what we’re doing in the finance world is using concepts that were not designed for this purpose.
+We both feel the same unease, as what we’re doing in finance is using concepts that were not designed for this purpose.
 They are sound mathematically, but were developed for natural sciences.

 As an example, regression analysis was developed to investigate the motion of the planets around the sun and to test Newton’s law of gravity.
 That’s the origin of linear regressions.